 The ability to fully recover the cost of providing property search information was subject to challenge nationally, as a consequence of conflicting legislation.
-Although the global claim was settled in 2015/16; the costs element has yet to be settled.
+Whilst the legal claim has been fully settled, there will be some residual legal costs to be paid to the Local Government Association in due course.